FctsFxns/schultzen-web/_works/stop-motion-16mm-movies.md

 ---

 The first is called **Maria del Aire**.
 A dreamy, slow adventure of an angellike human, driven by curiosity advances through diferent realistic and surrealistic worlds.
-Made with 16mm Shadow animation.
+Made with 16mm shadow animation.

 The second is called **FleischBeSchau**.
 A rythmic dance on beauty and eating disorder.
 Made with 16mm and paper doll animation.

 The third is called **Corre**.
 A hunted human being in a wood.
-Made with16mm Charcoal drawing and 3d puppet animation.
+Made with 16mm charcoal drawing and 3d puppet animation.

-You can order the code to see them on vimeo.
+You can order the password to see them on vimeo.

 Maria del Aire